dhananjaygr/Demosecurityinwiz/100-Foundation /Data Security: Self-Paced Lab.md

 4. What is the difference between the two data-related risk factors: Unprotected data vs. Data leakage?
 5. What are the two considerations in a data finding's severity level?
 6. What language is used to define a data classifier?
 BONUS: What language can be used to validate a matched value?
+7. I have a customer who knows they have a non-boot volume with Oracle Database server running on it.
+However, it does not show up as detected in the graph.
+What's wrong?

 ## Exercise 2.
 Seek & Find
 1. In the Wiz portal, where can you review data findings by country?